JSWgit/AUMAC_LC_DI/README.md

 3. Corollary.py provides the upper bound on the PUPE for Corollary in [1].
 4. /SDA/: cyclic\_decoding\_1.m computes the upper bound on the PUPE in [3] corresponding to the first term in Remark 1 of [1] and [3]. cyclic\_decoding\_2.m then computes the full upper bound in [3], using the first-term contribution obtained from cyclic\_decoding\_1.m.
 5. Polyanskiy.py provides the upper bound on the PUPE in [4] Y. Polyanskiy, "A perspective on massive random-access," in Proc.
 IEEE Int.
 Symp.
 Inf.
 Theory (ISIT), 2017, Aachen, Germany, pp. 2523-2527.
-6. CCS_AMP_AUMAC provides the upper bound on the PUPE by the CCS-AMP-BP scheme, which was originally proposed in [6].
+6. CCS_AMP_BP_AUMAC.py provides the upper bound on the PUPE by the CCS-AMP-BP scheme, which was originally proposed in [6].
 We extend this scheme to the AUMAC system.
   [6].
 V. K. Amalladinne, A. K. Pradhan, C. Rush, J.-F. Chamberland, and K. R. Narayanan, “Unsourced random access with coded compressed
        sensing: Integrating AMP and belief propagation,” IEEE Trans.
 Inf.
 Theory, vol. 68, no. 4, pp. 2384–2409, 2022.